johannessarpola/k8s-nginx-robottests/README.md

 # Install Minio

 `helm`folder contains some default values to run Minio with helm template.
 Commands can be run with `make add-registry` and `make install-minio` to default namespace.
-Only for demonstation purposes.

 # Install the nginx to be tested